-* BaseBreaker: "Revolution 9".
-For some, it's brillant and revolutionary; for others, it's a horrid and irritating mess.
+** "Revolution 9".
+For some, it's brilliant and revolutionary; for others, it's a horrid and irritating mess.
+Others split the difference, recognizing that it's brilliant and revolutionary but not actually liking it.

 ** "Glass Onion" was intended as sarcastic attack on all those Beatle fans who sought for hidden messages and meanings in their songs.